 The promise of multiverses where everything we failed to do could happen anyway.
 The promise of superstrings (but what are they?), of dark matter (but what is it?) of black holes at the heart of everything (but – really, who cares?)
 The promise of space colonization: extract, consume, deplete, move on – forever.
 The final frontier!
 The promise of becoming a machine.
 We HEART puppies but we H8 animals, and above all ourselves as animals.
 Who wants to be meat anymore?
 The medical miracles, the designer drugs.
 In one lifetime, the average human lifespan expands by 25%.
 In one lifetime, the number of human beings doubles, the number of wild animals is halved.
 The viral loads.
 The superbugs.
 The superweeds.

 The superhighways, the soft wheels turning everywhere.
 The global triumph of the private car.
 The daily traffic jams.
 A city disgorges ten million vehicles and they inch along a ten-lane freeway.
 What’s the saddest pretty sight in the world?
-At night in the western desert, the endless line of diamonds winding up the grade, the endless line of rubies winding down.
+At night in the velvet darkness of the western desert, the endless line of diamonds winding up the grade, the endless line of rubies winding down.
 A whole separate history unfolding inside each car.
 A history whose unique and intricate detail will disappear like a melting snowflake leaving behind only a genetic trace – perhaps – and a tiny increase in local entropy.
 “All these memories will be lost… like tears in the rain.”
 What is human?

 Outside each car?
 The Sixth Extinction.